 7. Al Capone Does My Shirts by Gennifer Choldenko

 Moose Flanagan isn’t growing up where most kids grow up.
 He is a resident of The Rock, also known as Alcatraz, the infamous prison where his father works as an electrician.
 In an effort to help his sister Natalie, who has autism, Moose gets help from an unlikely—and notorious—new friend.

 Buy it: Al Capone Does My Shirts at Amazon

 8. I Am Malala (Young Reader’s Edition) by Malala Yousafzai

-The inspiring memoir of Malala Yousafzai, a Pakistani teen who was shot by the Taliban and subsequently became an international symbol of peaceful protest.
-Every preteen should hear the wisdom in the words, “When you’ve nearly lost your life, a funny face in the mirror is simply proof that you are still here on this earth.”
+Want to add memoirs to your collection of fifth grade books?
+The inspiring story of Malala Yousafzai, a Pakistani teen who was shot by the Taliban and subsequently became an international symbol of peaceful protest, is a must.
+Every preteen should hear the wisdom in the words “When you’ve nearly lost your life, a funny face in the mirror is simply proof that you are still here on this earth.”

 Buy it: I Am Malala at Amazon